 Cory made sure that will never happen again.

-Cory’s historic Great American Outdoors Act, signed into law today, fully and permanently funds the Land and Water Conservation Fund and provides funding to fix significant parts of the multi-billion dollar parks maintenance backlog.
-More than 55 years in the making, Cory’s not only secured broad bipartisan support for this major parks fix, but also secured President Donald Trump’s commitment to sign this bill into law.
+Cory’s historic Great American Outdoors Act, now signed into law, fully and permanently funds the Land and Water Conservation Fund and provides funding to fix significant parts of the multi-billion dollar parks maintenance backlog.
+More than 55 years in the making, Cory not only secured broad bipartisan support for this major parks fix but also secured President Donald Trump’s commitment to sign this bill into law.

 Cory’s passion for public lands predates his time as a Senator, even working to acquire land for Colorado’s Great Sand Dunes National Park during his time as a Sen. Wayne Allard aide on Capitol Hill.
 Taking the spirit of public lands with him when he was elected to serve the people of Colorado, Cory committed to championing not only permanent LWCF reauthorization but also full, permanent funding for the $900 billion per year program at no cost to taxpayers.